FKnottenbelt/LS_120/OOP_design/inheritance.md

 Create an abstract superclass.
 Abstract classes exist to be subclassed.
-This is their sole purpose They provide a common repository for bahavior that is shared across a set of subclassess - subclasses that in turn supply specialization.
+This is their sole purpose They provide a common repository for behavior that is shared across a set of subclasses - subclasses that in turn supply specialization.
 => first make your class a subclass.
-Than promote the abstract behavior up to the superclass.
+Then promote the abstract behavior up to the superclass.
 NOT the other way around!
 (the general rule for refactoring into a new inheritance hierarchy is to arrange code so that you can promote abstractions